Twisted Fourier(-Stieltjes) spaces and amenability: Twisted Fourier(-Stieltjes) spaces

 \section{Twisted Fourier(-Stieltjes) spaces}

-In this section we define twisted Fourier(-Stieltjes) spaces $A(G,\sigma)$ and $B(G,\sigma)$.
-Note that the same object $A(G,\sigma)$ were briefly mentioned in a paragraph right after Proposition 4.2 of \cite{BC2009} in the discrete group setting, but here we cover the full generality with one technical condition, namely the continuity of the associated 2-cocyle.
+In this section we define twisted Fourier(-Stieltjes) spaces $A(G,\sigma)$ and $B(G,\sigma)$ extending the discrete group case of B\'{e}dos/Conti \cite{BC2009, BC2016-2}.
+Note that we assume the local continuity at the identity of the associated 2-cocycle from now on.
 We mainly follow the classical approach to define Fourier(-Stieltjes) algebras in the presence of twisting.
-We begin with twisted positive definite functions.
+We begin with twisted ``positive definite" functions.